 First is an institutionalization process where 'capacity building' becomes a reality.
 Through the 'national science' period, scientific research has been closely linked to universities, instead of national public research organizations.

 The second process at work, is the building of the national scientific community and this process which relies on whether the political system is willing to disburse for research.
 Very few of the social scientists are involved in any of the large international scientific debates.

-We expect abstracts to tackle the processes that will tremendously impact on how sociologies enter into global dialogue and mutual learning.
+We expect papers to tackle the processes that will tremendously impact on how sociologies enter into global dialogue and mutual learning.

 Each National Association that is a regular collective member of the ISA, is expected to send a representative who is the author or co-author of a paper connected in some way to the theme.

 Local Organizing Committee